aperkins19/NLLAB_OT2_PURE/OD600_OT2/README.md

-# Guide to automated OD600
+# Guide to Automated OD600 Plating Using the OT2

 This guide will walk you through how to perform OD600 measurements of the overnight cultures of the PURE system.